- Reliability – this is binary. We rely on our team to always show up and show up early. Miss a wedding, we’ll miss you too.

 - Always shoot RAW.
 We only want RAW photos.

 - Shoot a lot.
-We really mean a ton of pics.
+We really mean a ton of shots.
 You could never give us too many photos.
-John and Joseph each shoots 10-30,000 images/wedding.
+Overshoot everything and when you think you have enough – shoot it over and over again.
+Our principal photographers each shoots 10-30,000 images/wedding.

 - Shoot guests.
 Photograph everyone 3 times.
 (1) at cocktail hour (2) at dinner table (3) candid shot.
 Our clients care about the people they invite.
-Avoid “floating heads”.
-Guests are not here for a headshot – they are here enjoying our client’s wedding.
+Avoid “baseball card” photos – or tight headshot of a guest.
 Always include the context of what is happening – tell a story with your photos.
-Review this link for cocktail hour and this link for ballroom guest photos.
+Review this link for sample guest photos.

 - During the ceremony, never, ever walk across the aisle.
 Walk around the back where guests won’t see you.
 Be discreet!